zavolokas/durable-presentation/PITCHME/assets/md/PITCHME.md

 <img src="./assets/md/assets/durable_function_problem3.png"  />

 Note:
-Triggers:
-  Blob          CosmosDB      Http
-  EventGrid     EventHub
-  Http          Queue
-  ServiceBus    Timer

-How to achieve it?
+The set of available triggers?

-It is not trivial to solve it using a set of available triggers and most likely you end up managing a lot of additional storages/queues
+It is not trivial to solve it and most likely you end up managing a lot of additional storages/queues

 ---
 <!-- .slide: data-transition="none" -->